lichray/container_incomplete/paper/incomplete.md

 ## Changes since N4056

-- The wording for containers is reworked based on LWG's suggestion.
+- The wording is reworked based on LWG's suggestions.
-- Core term is being used in the normative text.
+- The core term "is completed" is being used.

-The per-container requirement is not refactored because:

-1. The reworked wording is short enough to repeat, and too short to refactor.
-2. The text needs to place a requirement on each template argument, while different categories of containers have different sets of template parameters, which makes the text not able to be as general as expected.

 ## Overview